Top reasons to hike in the Grand Canyon of the Yellowstone

 Getting there and meeting location

 To get to Canyon Village in Yellowstone National Park, most people fly into Bozeman Yellowstone International Airport 3 hours away.
 From there, you can rent a car to get to Yellowstone.

-Once you and your guide agree on the details of your itinerary, your guide will suggest the best place to meet, which will usually be at Canyon Village for wildlife watching or a nearby trailhead for hikes.
+Once you and your guide agree on the details of your itinerary, your guide will suggest the best place to meet.
 The guide will choose the appropriate terrain dependent on conditions and the ability of the group.

 Full-Day Hike: 9:00 AM to 3:30 PM at the trailhead